 |Homepage:||Click to visit|

 |NOTE: In addition to the travel dates, you are required to attend 3 seminars: September 26, November 21, and January 23.|

 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

 |Courses Offered:||Applied Social Sciences||Case Credit Type:||Engineering Social Sciences Credit, Global and Diversity Credit, Social Work Minor|

 |Included in Program Cost:||Flights, Housing, In-country transportation, Insurance, Most Meals||Not Included in Program Costs:||Some Meals, Tuition, Vaccinations, Visa fees|

-*Please note: Although the application deadline for this program is September 6, it often fills up before the deadline.
-Therefore, to reserve your spot, it's important that you complete your application (including payment of the $200 deposit) as early as possible.* Deposits will not be accepted between June 15th and July 7th.
-Please plan accordingly.
+*Please note: Although the application deadline for this program is September 1, it often fills up before the deadline.
+Therefore, to reserve your spot, it's important that you complete your application (including payment of the $200 deposit) as early as possible.
+We will not accept deposits between June 15-July 7th*

 Ecuador: SASS 375/575 - Health, Human & Social Development

-Faculty: Mark Chupp PhD firstname.lastname@example.org and Sonia Minnes, PhD email@example.com
+Faculty: Mark Chupp, PhD (firstname.lastname@example.org) and Francisca Richter, PhD (email@example.com)

 - Global and Cultural Diversity Credit